IndigoUnited/node-screpto/README.md

 ## Running

-First create a script file.
+First create a script file with `execute` permission (`chmod +x`).
 It's recommend to put the script files in the `script` folder.
 Also, if your scripts uses `nodejs` and has a dependency, install it inside that folder so that the root `package.json` does not get polluted with the script's dependencies.
 There is an example of a script file that changes the license of a repository.

 `$ screpto "*" scripts/mit_license.js`